Professor Gordon Crawford

 I specialise in the politics of development.
 I hold a Bachelors degree in Sociology, a Masters in Development Studies, and a PhD in Development Politics.
 I have worked at the University of Leeds since 1993.

-I am Director of the Centre for Global Development and academic lead for the WUN network on Transformative Justice.
-I am co-convenor of the Governance Working Group of the European Association of Development Research and Training Institutes (EADI).
+I am academic lead for the WUN network on Transformative Justice and I am also co-convenor of the Governance Working Group of the European Association of Development Research and Training Institutes (EADI).

 My research focuses on issues of democracy, human rights and development, especially in Africa.

 Recent research has focused on the ‘Rights, Power and Civic Action’ research project.
 This has explored the interrelationship between local struggles for human rights and the dynamics of power.